Shiv0989/YouTube_Trend_Analysis/README.md

 ### Category ID Data
 - JSON files containing category IDs and titles for each country.

-## Data Warehouse Design
-Implemented a four-layer architecture: Raw, Staging, Warehouse, and Datamart.

-### Raw Layer
-- Uploaded data to Azure Storage, connected with Snowflake, and created external tables.

-### Staging Layer
-- Created dimension tables (e.g., video details, category details) and a fact table to establish a star schema.

-### Warehouse Layer
-- Joined dimension tables with the fact table to form a comprehensive star schema.

-### Datamart Layer
-- Designed tables to answer business questions, providing insights into video performance, category popularity, and trends.

 ## Data Processing and Integration
 ### Snowflake Setup
 - Set up Snowflake databases and tables to handle and process the YouTube data.